Maryland Medicaid for Seniors & Long-Term Care

 H.R.
-1 (signed July 4, 2025) — seniors 65+ are fully exempt from new federal work requirements
+1 (2025): seniors 65+ are exempt from new Medicaid work requirements

 Maryland Medicaid long-term care eligibility

 Maryland's long-term care Medicaid is administered by the Maryland Department of Health's Medical Care Programs Administration (MCPA).
 Applications for seniors and individuals with disabilities are processed through local health departments, which conduct Level of Care (LOC) assessments.
+Individuals who receive SSI (Supplemental Security Income) automatically qualify for Maryland Medical Assistance without a separate application.

 Asset limits for long-term care in Maryland

-| Category | Asset Limit | Notes |
+| Category | Asset limit | Notes |

 |---|---|---|